Frequently asked questions about the county cancer maps

 Why do some county rates seem high?

 Sometimes the cancer rate in a county is high one year and low the next.
 This may occur because the number of county residents is small and only a few cases of a particular cancer occur there each year.
 A change of one or two cases more, or one or two cases less, may have a large effect on the cancer rate for a small county.
-In counties where this may be an issue, we have marked them on the graph with a star (*).

 Am I more at risk if my county's cancer rate is high?